ianstormtaylor/slate/docs/general/glossary.md

 ### Plugin

+A *"plugin"* is a reusable object that implements one or more of Slate's plugin hooks to add specific behavior to your editor.
+A plugin helps you express your application while keeping it easy to maintain and reason about.

 ### Point

 A *"point"* represents a specific location in a document, where a user's cursor could be placed.
 It is represented by the `key` of the node in the document, and the `offset` of characters into a node.